Mozambique’s legal system is based on civil law.

 If the parent company is a pure holding company, a risk capital company, an insurance company or a consortium (associação em participação), there are no thresholds for holding percentages and periods.

 Shareholdings not qualifying for this exemption will still benefit from a 60% credit in regard to the corporate tax underlying any dividends paid by resident companies.

 Capital gains are generally taxable, but those that relate to tangible assets or to shares or other corporate rights may be adjusted to inflation via coefficients published by the Minister of Finance, but only when the assets have been held by the seller for more than two years.

 There is a rollover relief for capital gains deriving from the sale of tangible assets used in the taxpayer’s activity, subject to the full reinvestment of the proceeds therefrom.

-The concept of "capital gain" is comprehensive, encompassing not only the positive result from a disposal of assets but also the result from an expropriation or damages compensation, and from reorganisations and exchange of assets, in accordance with the market values of the assets received in exchange.
-There is no exemption for disposals of shareholdings, but capital losses are deductible to a company’s taxable profits irrespective of their ordinary or capital nature.
+The concept of "capital gain" is comprehensive, encompassing not only the positive result from a disposal of assets but also the result from an expropriation or damages compensation, and from reorganisations and exchanges of assets, in accordance with the market values of the assets received in exchange.
+There is no exemption for disposals of shareholdings, but capital losses are deductible to a company’s taxable profits regardless of their ordinary or capital nature.

 Royalties should also be subject to withholding tax at the rate of 20%.